Midland Indians: History

 The Indians were preceded in Midland by the Midland Colts, who played the 1928 and 1929 seasons as members of the West Texas League.
 The Colts were followed by the Midland Cardinals (1937–1938) and Midland Cowboys (1939–1940), who played as members of the West Texas-New Mexico League.
 The Midland Cardinals were an affiliate of the St. Louis Cardinals in 1937 and 1938.

-The Midland Indians were members of the Class C level Longhorn League from 1947 to 1955, and remained in the league as it evolved into both the Class B level Southwestern League in 1956 and Class D level Sophomore League in 1958.
+The Midland Indians were members of the Class C level Longhorn League from 1947 to 1955 and remained in the league as it evolved into both the Class B level Southwestern League in 1956 and Class D level Sophomore League in 1958.
 Midland was a minor league affiliate of the Washington Senators in 1957 and the Milwaukee Braves in 1958 and 1959, changing its moniker to match the Braves.

 In 1947, the Midland Indians became charter members of the Longhorn League.
 The Indians joined the new six–team league with fellow members Ballinger Cats, Big Spring Broncs, Odessa Oilers, Sweetwater Sports and Vernon Dusters.

-The 1947 Midland Indians finished with a record of 75–55 to place 2nd in the regular season standings.
+The 1947 Midland Indians finished with a record of 75–55 to place second in the regular season standings.
 In the playoffs, the Ballinger Cats defeated Midland 4 games to 3.

 The 1948 Midland Indians captured the Longhorn League Championship.
-Midland finished with a record of 79–60 to place 3rd in the regular season standings.
+Midland finished with a record of 79–60 to place third in the regular season standings.
 In the playoffs, Midland defeated the Odessa Oilers 4 games to 0 in a sweep.
 In the Finals, the Midland Indians defeated the Vernon Dusters 4 games to 3 and captured the championship.
 The team drew 51,865 for home games, an average of 746.

-Midland finished with a 66–87 record and in 7th place in 1950.
-The 1951 Midland Indians finished 69–70, and in 5th place.
+Midland finished with a 66–87 record and in seventh place in 1950.
+The 1951 Midland Indians finished with a record of 69–70, and in fifth place.
 The Indians missed the playoffs in both seasons.

 In 1952, the Midland Indians won their second Longhorn League Championship.
-In the 1952 regular season, Midland finished in 3rd place with a 85–55 record.
+In the 1952 regular season, Midland finished in third place with a 85–55 record.
 In the playoffs, the Midland Indians defeated the Big Spring Broncs 4 games to 0.
 In the Finals, the Indians defeated the Odessa Oilers 4 games to 2 to secure the championship.
 The Midland season attendance was 64,188, an average of 917 per game.

 The 1953 Indians advanced to the Longhorn State League Finals.
-Midland finished with a record of 73–58 to place 3rd in the regular season.
+Midland finished with a record of 73–58 to place third in the regular season standings.
 In the playoffs, the Midland Indians defeated the San Angelo Colts 4 games to 3.
 In the league Finals, the Carlsbad Potashers defeated the Midland Indians 4 games to 2.
 Season attendance was 52,035, an average of 794.